OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ---
-title: Create add-in commands
+title: Create add-in commands with the XML manifest
-description: Update your manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
-Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 03/21/2023 ms.localizationpriority: medium
+description: Configure an XML manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
+Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 04/07/2023 ms.localizationpriority: medium
 ---

-# Create add-in commands
+# Create add-in commands with the XML manifest

 Add-in commands provide an easy way to customize the default Office user interface (UI) with specified UI elements that perform actions.
 For an introduction to add-in commands, see [Add-in commands](../design/add-in-commands.md).

-This article describes how to edit your manifest to define add-in commands and how to create the code for [function commands](../design/add-in-commands.md#types-of-add-in-commands).
+This article describes how to edit your XML manifest to define add-in commands and how to create the code for [function commands](../design/add-in-commands.md#types-of-add-in-commands).

+> [!TIP]
+> For instructions on how to create add-in commands with the unified Microsoft 365 manifest, see [Create add-in commands with the unified Microsoft 365 manifest](create-addin-commands-unified-manifest.md).

 The following diagram shows the hierarchy of elements used to define add-in commands.
 These elements are described in more detail in this article.

 ![Overview of add-in commands elements in the manifest.
 The top node here is VersionOverrides with children Hosts and Resources.
 Under Hosts are Host then DesktopFormFactor.
 Under DesktopFormFactor are FunctionFile and ExtensionPoint.
 Under ExtensionPoint are CustomTab or OfficeTab and Office Menu.
 Under CustomTab or Office Tab are Group then Control then Action.
 Under Office Menu are Control then Action.
 Under Resources (child of VersionOverrides) are Images, Urls, ShortStrings, and LongStrings.](../images/version-overrides.png)